Music & Arts Studio

 To book a private session with Ms Maran please call us at 6789822542 or email us at info@melomaniastudio.com.

-Ms Court, visual arts: drawing, painting, digital art, animation
+Ms KAYLA, visual arts: drawing, sketching, painting, digital art, animation

 Ms LENA, voice, piano, acting for singers